arpit456jain/Getting-Started-with-open-source/README.md

  <img width="100%" align="center"  src="vscode.png"><br><br>
 </ul>

-# 5. Now Make necessary changes and commit them , let say you have to add your name in read me , you already set up the project in local system .
+### 5. Now Make necessary changes and commit them , lets say you have to add your name in readme , you already set up the project in local system .
 Now before starting your work always rembember to pull latest change from the main Repo.
 <ul>

  <li>Fetch And Merge </li><br>
  <img width="50%" align="center"  src="fetch.png"><br>
  <li>Pull these changes in your local system</li>